Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Simulations

 \item Case 3: $\rho_0(i,j) = -0.3$, $\rho_1(i,j) = 0.9$ for $1\le i \neq j \le \lfloor p^{0.3} \rfloor$ and 0 otherwise.

 \item Case 4: $\rho_0(i,j) = 0.3$ for $1\le i\neq j \le \lfloor p/2 \rfloor$ and 0 otherwise, $\rho_1(i,j) = 0.5$ for $\lfloor p/2 \rfloor +1 \le i \neq j \le p$ and 0 otherwise. \end{itemize}

-We simulate the expected detection delay $\bE_1[T]$ by setting the change point $\nu=1$, which means that all streaming data is drawn from the post-change distribution.
+The expected detection delay $\bE_1[T]$ is calculated by setting the change point $\nu=1$, that is, all streaming data is drawn from the post-change distribution.
 This simplifies the simulation process, as computing the exact WADD, defined in (\ref{eq:WADDdef}), which requires considering all possible change points, is often impractical.
-Importantly, for some detection procedures, such as the CUSUM test, the worst-case detection delay is often achieved when the change occurs at $\nu=1$ \citep{xie2021sequential}.
-As a result, using $\bE_1[T]$ closely approximates the worst-case scenario, proving a reliable alternative to evaluate detection performance without significant deviation from WADD.
+Importantly, for some detection procedures, such as the CUSUM test, WADD is often achieved when the change occurs at $\nu=1$ \citep{xie2021sequential}.
+As a result, using $\bE_1[T]$ closely approximates the worst-case scenario, proving a reliable alternative to evaluate detection performances.

-For clarity purposes, here is the notation for different methods.
-In addition to WL-Sum and WL-Max defined in Section~\ref{sec:sum} and \ref{sec:max}, WL-Sum+SMOTE and WL-Sum+Knockoff denote methods that incorporate SMOTE and Knockoff enhancements, respectively.
-CUSUM represents the method utilizing exact CUSUM, which is the exact optimal detection procedure and thus provides us the information-theoretical lower bound to the delay \citep{mous-astat-1986}.
-For knockoff-enhanced methods, we need $p>2w+2$, so detection results will be absent for large window sizes when this condition is violated.

 Following the definition of sparse in \citet{feng2022max}, we define a term ``dense'' to represent the extent of the change in the correlation structure.
 Dense refers to the proportion of changed elements within the entire lower triangular of the correlation matrix, excluding the diagonal elements.
 Therefore, a smaller dense value suggests a more sparse alteration in the correlation structure and vice versa.
 In Case 1, the dense level is 1.
 In Case 2, the dense level is $\frac{\lfloor \frac{p}{2} \rfloor (\lfloor \frac{p}{2} \rfloor -1 )}{p(p-1)} \approx \frac{1}{4}.$ In Case 3, the dense level is $\frac{\lfloor p^{0.3} \rfloor (\lfloor p^{0.3} \rfloor -1 ) }{p(p-1) } \approx p^{-1.4}$.
 From Case 1 to Case 3, the extent of the change in the correlation structure becomes more and more sparse.